c1505/100-days-of-code/rules.md

 ## Additional Rules
 1. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
 2. I will prioritize real projects with other contributors.
 Other types of learning including tutorials, code challenges, courses, personal projects, and books are crucial to my development and I will work on them when appropriate.
+3. I will submit at least one pull request per week.

 ## Ideas to make this challenge more effective